Learn about getting a comprehensive orofacial pain evaluation and become an educated patient.

 The term neuropathic means there is a lesion or disease within the neural system.
 The “pathic” part of the word tells us that there’s an abnormality, including injury, tumor, or disease as a causal factor.
 Neuropathic pains can be sub-classified even further based on their location as being either central (located in the brain/spinal cord) or peripheral (outside the brain).
 A neuropathy is basically thought of as a disturbance in function or pathological change in a nerve.

-Trigeminal neuralgia (TN) is a neurological pain in the trigeminal nerve- the ‘facial nerve’.
+Trigeminal neuralgia (TN) is a neurological pain coming from the fifth cranial nerve (the trigeminal nerve).
 TN is most often caused by a blood vessel compressing and injuring the nerve.
 It is appropriate to use the term trigeminal neuropathic pain to describe the symptoms of vascular compressive neuropathy.
 The challenge is that facial pain includes an array of disorders, with fine distinctions that make diagnosis challenging.
 In addition, classification is not used consistently and your doctor may use a term that is different, but means the same, as what you see here.

 There are other diagnoses associated with trigeminal neuropathic pain, and arriving a correct diagnosis can be complex.
 It is also possible to have more than one neuropathic pain condition at the same time.